emporia-vue-local/esphome/README.md

 ### I'm using a 64-bit Pi & can't compile!

+Some users have successfully managed to build this on a 64-bit Pi: https://github.com/emporia-vue-local/esphome/discussions/147

-If you're using a 64-bit ARM OS, unfortunately you are unable to build this.
-It's not a limitation with this project, but a limitation with the upstream PlatformIO toolchains.
+~If you're using a 64-bit ARM OS, unfortunately you are unable to build this.
+It's not a limitation with this project, but a limitation with the upstream PlatformIO toolchains.~

 You'll see an error like